 - Analog Tape -- Please include tones at 100hz, 1k and 10k

-Full Service Mastering is appropriate for labels and bands who plan on retail distribution and expect to sell downloads and/or physical CDs.
-This service offers more personalized treatment of every song and extra time to ensure all tracks sound perfect with a turn around time of 4-7 working days.
+Full Service Mastering offers more personalized treatment of every song and extra time to ensure all tracks sound perfect with a turn around time of 4-7 working days.

 Master CDR or DDPi